The Sweeney (2012 film): Box office

 On the weekend of release, The Sweeney topped the UK box office, taking over £1.5 million and replacing Dredd at the top of the chart.

 Critical reception

 The film received mixed reviews from critics.
-On Rotten Tomatoes, the film has a 45% score based on 64 reviews, with an average rating of 5.05/10.
+On Rotten Tomatoes, the film has a score of 46% based on 65 reviews, with an average rating of 5.1/10.
 The site's consensus states: "Ray Winstone exudes tough-guy bravado, but this cop thriller otherwise feels thoroughly generic."
+On Metacritic, the film holds a weighted average score of 48 out of 100 based on 11 critics, indicating "mixed or average reviews".

 The New York Times wrote, "Marred by an overbearing musical score and an undercooked plot (by the director, Nick Love, and John Hodge), “The Sweeney” nevertheless looks a lot classier than its characters.
 Simon Dennis's photography is glossy and crisp, and a lengthy foot chase — making excellent use of the National Gallery — is inventively choreographed."

 Metacritic reports a 48 out of 100 rating based on 11 critics, indicating "mixed or average reviews".